 Secondly, create copy that accurately describes and promotes your business and aim to use all of your keywords where it is natural to do so.
 Don’t worry about keyword volumes or specific instances of the terms – just write naturally and try to use the terms that you identified in your keyword research.

 Images can also be optimised with the name of the image, the image alt text, and the image description being the primary factors.
 If the image also sits close to relevant text that can also help further.
+Alt tags also aid blind users by giving a description of the image to know if it’s relevant to them!
+Context is important here, if you sell products then image SEO can be really important, for many local businesses in traditional business categories then image SEO is less of an opportunity – be guided by common sense.

-When done well, your page will be visible for a wider array of terms and you will be speaking the language of a larger cross set of customers which should aid engagement (and generating more leads and sales from your website).
+When done well, your page will be visible for a wider array of terms and you will be speaking the language of a larger cross set of customers which should aid engagement (and generate more leads and sales from your website).
 Win-win.

 Tip 3: Optimise your headers, content and images to improve visibility for a wider range of search terms.